How to Make Chrome Download Faster

 - Next, click on the “

 HKEY_LOCAL_MACHINE \ Software \ Policies \ Google \ Chrome” section.
-Then, right-click on the browser and choose “New” > DWORD 32-bit value” from the drop-down panel.
+Then, right-click on Chrome and choose New > DWORD 32-bit Value from the drop-down panel.

 - Set the value to zero if you want prefetch always to be enabled.

 - If you want the feature to only work on networks that aren’t cellular, set it to one.